dhavalsavalia/dotfiles/README.md

 ```

 * Some defaults are not behaving properly
-* kitty is not opening
+* ~~kitty is not opening~~ UTM Does not support OpenGL 3.3 drivers, so I can't test kitty on UTM
 * Custom taps are not working for brew.
 * Report?